At Home, In the Studio

 For all of the 2000's, I worked at Avid Technology, the leading software and hardware manufacturer for digital film, video, audio, and music.
 Over the years, Avid's incredible employee purchase program enabled me to build a Pro Tools home studio which is now where the magic happens (if you can call it that! ;-)

-More recently, I've written pop-rock tunes for fun - very different than my earlier jazz-influenced rock.
-On these tracks, virtually everything you'll hear is performed by me - guitars, vocals, keyboards, bass, drums, etc. (You get a prize if you identify my wife Amy, who makes a short but sweet guest vocal appearance - and here's a hint... it's not in the one named for her!)
+More recently, I've been writing pop-rock tunes for fun - very different than my earlier jazz-influenced rock.
+On these tracks, virtually everything you hear is performed by me - guitars, vocals, keyboards, bass, drums, etc. (You get a prize if you identify my wife Amy, who makes a short but sweet guest vocal appearance - and here's a hint... it's not in the one named for her!)

 New England Blues... in Texas (2013)

 After meeting a couple great local players (Jimmy Hartman on bass, and Ernest Klein on drums), we threw together a blues trio for a few local shows.
-But unexpectedly, another job opportunity brought me back to Massachusetts in 2014, so before we could really get things going, we had "pack it up" and I headed back north.
+But unexpectedly, another job opportunity brought me back to Massachusetts in 2014, so before we could really get things going, I had to "pack it up" and head back north.